S03HT3T/CTF-Testing-Methodology/README.md

 ## 2. Check robots.txt .

 ## 3. Check useragents.
+ - ***If you need to bruteforce useragents,[use this](https://github.com/JackStouffer/Violent-Python/blob/master/wordlist/fuzzdb/Discovery/PredictableRes/UserAgents.fuzz.txt)***

 ## 4. You should bruteforce the directory.(use gobuster or ffuf)
  - ***find common directory(eg- admin.php,login.php)***